 There is no such thing as a “best” online casino because every one of them is different so you should choose the one that best suits you.
 But, of course, there are some features to know if one of them is legit.

 But, the fact that you can play online poker while sitting in your living room in your PJs, doesn’t mean you are unaware of the fact that you are spending real money.

 So, the best ones are there to be found, but you need to look for this:

 - Certifications are given by your country or state’s gambling authorities.

 - A wide variety of online casino games.

 - Good reputation (look over forums and every online casino review that doesn’t seem to be written by a bot).

-These are some things we advise you to be always aware of, but if you want to get detailed information, you should look to our recommendations on top rated casinos
+These are some things we advise you to be constantly aware of, but if you want to get detailed information, you should look to our recommendations on top-rated casinos.

 We all wondered once “how do you win an online casino every time?”, but there is no way someone could predict the roulette spins or which bet is “bulletproof” against odds and randomness.